KaiYan289/RLpapersnote/README.md

 122. When swapping an element in an array and its index in python, be very careful: a[a[0]], a[0] = a[0], a[a[0]] might not behave the expected way.
 A better choice is to use a, b = copy.deepcopy(b), copy.deepcopy(a), or use the tmp variable.

+123. (Pytorch official hint) If you need to move a model to GPU via .cuda() , please do so before constructing optimizers for it.
+Parameters of a model after .cuda() will be different objects with those before the call.
+In general, you should make sure that optimized parameters live in consistent locations when optimizers are constructed and used.

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu